 For advanced pianists who need something lightweight and easy to bring around for their performances, then the Casio PX560BE is the ideal choice.
 It comes with the hammer action II keys and the AiR sound source, so you have both the quality feel and sound as you play.

 - Hundreds of tones to choose from

 - Compact and ideal for performances and gigs

 - Can’t execute half damping

-What makes the LAGRIMAthe best digital piano for advanced pianist is its variety of designs and the appealing tone it has to offer.
-It has the 88 standard keys and function-packed body that beginners and advanced pianists will enjoy.
-From the hundreds of songs and tones, the recording function, and even the split mode, you’ll love to practice and teach here.
+What makes the LAGRIMA the best digital piano for the advanced pianists is its variety of designs and the appealing tone it has to offer.
+It has 88 standard keys and a function-packed body that beginners and advanced pianists will enjoy.
+From the hundreds of songs and tunes, the recording function, and even the split mode, you’ll love to practice and teach here.